 4.7 Use during pregnancy, lactation or lay

-The safety of the veterinary medicinal product has not been established during pregnancy and lactation.
+The safety of the veterinary medicinal product has not been established during pregnancy and lactation in the target species.
+Therefore, the use of the product is not recommended in animals intended for breeding or during pregnancy and lactation.